jamesnulliu/jamesnulliu.github.io/content/blogs/create-a-libtorch-project/index.md

 However, libtorch is compiled with `_GLIBCXX_USE_CXX11_ABI=0` to use legacy ABI before C++11 (I really hope they change this in later releases), which conflitcs with the packages managed by vcpkg in default.
 Consequentially, you have to create a custom vcpkg triplet to control the behaviors when vcpkg actually build the packages.
 The triplet file is [here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/cmake/vcpkg-triplets/x64-linux-no-cxx11abi.cmake) and is enabled when building the project by [these lines](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/scripts/build.sh#L44-L45).

+### 2.3.
+Write and Register Custom Torch Operators

+### 2.4.
+Test the Custom Torch Operators in C++

 ## 3. Create and Package a Python Project

 ### 3.1. `pyproject.toml` and `setup.py`

 In modern python, pyproject.toml is a de-facto standard configuration file for packaging, and in this project, setuptools is used as the build backend because I believe it is the most popular one and is easy to cooperate with cmake.

 Particularly, "[./pyproject.toml](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/pyproject.toml)" and "[./setup.py](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/setup.py)" defines what will happen when you run `pip install .` in the root directory of the project.
-I created `CMakeExtention` and `CMakeBuild` ([here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/setup.py#L23-L66)) and pass them to `setup` function ([here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/setup.py#L91-L99)) so that the C++ and CUDA part (under "./csrc/") will be built and installed before installing the python package.
+I created `CMakeExtention` and `CMakeBuild` ([here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/setup.py#L23-L66)) and pass them to `setup` function ([here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/setup.py#L91-L99)) so that the C++ (under "./csrc/") will be built and installed before installing the python package.

 You can easily understand what I did by reading the source code of these two files.
 And there is only one thing I want to mention here.

 Based on [2.
-Create a C++, CUDA and LibTorch Project](#2-create-a-c-cuda-and-torchlib-project), you should find that the generated shared library is under `./build/lib` ending with `.so` on linux or `.dll` on windows.
+Create a C++, CUDA and LibTorch Project](#2-create-a-c-cuda-and-libtorch-project), you should find that the generated shared library is under `./build/lib` ending with `.so` on linux or `.dll` on windows.
 Additionally, I added an install procedure [here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/setup.py#L60-L66) which will copy the shared libraries to "./src/pmpp/_torch_ops". "[./src/pmpp](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/tree/cf690614d004aa647aefccb8db3eac83255cb99e/src/pmpp)" is already existing being the root directory of the actual python package, and "_torch_ops" will be created automatically when installing the shared libraries.

 The problem is that, when packaging the python project, only a directory containing "\_\_init\_\_.py" will be considered as a package (or module), and I don't want to add this file to "_torch_ops" because I would rather consider it a special directory.
 That is why I used `find_namespace_packages` instead of `find_packages` and speficied `package_data` to include the shared libraries [here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/setup.py#L100-L102).

 ### 3.2.
-Install the Package
+Install the Python Package

 If you are planning to build your libraries with dependencies listed [here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/pyproject.toml#L26-L31) while installing the python project, I really don't suggest install it in an isolated python environment (default behavior of setuptools).
 This is because you will have to re-install all packages listed [here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/pyproject.toml#L2) and in our cases you need to at least append `torch` to that list.